 Geographically placed in East Asia, Seoul forms the Capital City of South Korea and the largest city in the country.
 Some analysts have in fact suggested that Seoul is the biggest city in the world.
 The South Korea capital city pride of several things that include breathtaking hiking opportunities in Mt.
 Bukhan.
 Seoul has also been described as the epicenter of culture.
-These factors and much more make Seoul undoubtedly one of the Best beautiful places in the world.
+These factors and much more make Seoul undoubtedly one of the best beautiful places in the world.

-Did you also know that the South Korean’s social life revolves around eating?
-Their dining culture is also one of the richest and most diverse that incorporates handful spicing, copious garlic and even raw meat.
+Did you also know that South Korean’s social life revolves around eating?
+Their dining culture is also one of the richest and most diverse that incorporates a handful of spicing, copious garlic and even raw meat.
 Do not, therefore, get surprised to find a city packed with restaurants.
-Instead, this is an advantage because you will need not to travel far to get that local dish you are craving for.
-In the streets of Seoul, one is also likely to notice tented vendor cars, locally referred to as pojangmancha, selling the Seoul’s local dishes.
+Instead, this is an advantage because you will need not travel far to get that local dish you are craving for.
+In the streets of Seoul, one is also likely to notice tented vendor cars, locally referred to as pojangmancha, selling Seoul’s local dishes.

 [Click here to Search for a hotel room in Seoul]

 Any travel enthusiast can agree that food choice is one of the challenging factors in any vacation or tour.
 Although, as a foreigner, you may choose to dine in international cuisines, it is more fun when you go to a new place and try out their local foods.

 Seoul foods are famous world over and are considered delicious, heavily salted and spicy.
 If you are one who is limited to salt and spices used, you may not enjoy most of Seoul’s local dishes.